emmelcher/code-kingdom/planning-documentation/README.md

-This folder contains the planning documentation for my capstone project.
+This folder contains the Executive Summary, Planning Documentation, and Gantt Chart for my capstone project.